vitalik1921/deployer/README.md

 1. Open 'Sites' and add/change domain name to your current domain.
 2. Open FTPServers and add at FTP server details.
 3. Open Listeners and add Listener, - add Production or Live server (or both).
 After saving, copy listener URL.
 To confirm the details press 'View on Site'  - you should see your bitBucket repository.
+4. Open BitBucket Repository -> Settings -> Webhooks, press Add webhook, insert title and copy listener link, check 'Skip certificate verification' ans save.
-4. Add mailboxes to be able to get reports.
+5. Add mailboxes to be able to get reports.
-5. Make some push to check it, you should get confirmation on email if you configured it properly.
+6. Make some push to check it, you should get confirmation on email if you configured it properly.

 ## Contributing